casey/just/README.md

 #### Lazy

 The `lazy` setting<sup>master</sup>, currently unstable, causes the evaluator to skip evaluating unused variables.
-This can be benificial when a `justfile` contains variables that are expensive to evaluate but only sometimes used.
+This can be beneficial when a `justfile` contains variables that are expensive to evaluate but only sometimes used.

 In the following `justfile`, `token` will be skipped when only invoking `bar`: